-On the Chinese market, what used to be important was not whether your product had potential but rather the investment you made and who where your connections.
+On the Chinese market, what used to be important was not whether your product had potential but rather the investment you made and who were your connections.
 Indeed, strategies used to rely a lot on user acquisition: using promotions or advertising was the way to go.

 Nowadays this has totally changed and WeChat is behind this revolution.
 Why?
-Because WeChat is not only a messaging application: you can make purchases directly on the application through WeChat’s Wallet, you can share recommendations on its social network and brands can get insights of the discussions taking place about their products.
-Developers are now able to build applications directly on WeChat using these information… and the potential is huge.
+Because WeChat is not only a messaging application: you can make purchases directly on the application through WeChat’s Wallet, you can share recommendations on its social network and brands can get insights into the discussions taking place about their products.
+Developers are now able to build applications directly on WeChat using this information… and the potential is huge.

 What has changed now is that any content can get viral very quickly thanks to this application: everybody has WeChat on their phone in China and they all use these features.
-Therefore, the safest bet is to rely on content and wait for the magic to operate.
+Therefore, the safest bet is to rely on the content and wait for the magic to operate.
 Not only will this strategy have more chances to succeed but it is also cheaper than the traditional ads pushed to users.